emuuuuuuu/geoGPT/README.md

 1. **OpenAI API Key:** Please place your own OpenAI API key into a file named `key.txt`.

 2. **Geoguessr Setup:**
-   - Start a game on Geoguessr.
+   - Start a game of Geoguessr.
    - Set the game window to full-screen.
    - Adjust the map window size to medium.